Gardening/Greenery/Garden Insects | My Indoor and Outdoor Photography

 Wonderful World of Butterflies

-During my recent trip, I was able to capture these beautiful photographs of butterflies.
+During my recent visit, I was able to capture these beautiful photographs of butterflies.
 Only three distinct species of butterflies were able to be photographed at this location: a lime butterfly, a golden birdwing butterfly, and a paper kite butterfly.
 Other species were not present during the time of my visit.

 Lime Butterfly